 When colleagues heard I was planning to undertake an EMBA they asked if I was fed-up with science.
 My answer was that it will help me become more successful in my science: having a laboratory with people who are very talented and come from all over the world represents a management challenge – they have their own personalities, cultures and points of view about science and I need to help them work together.

 I’ve always been interested in healthcare service management, and wanted to think about transferring from a clinical role to a healthcare business role.
 Having nearly completed my EMBA, I now have all the tools and all the confidence to move into the next stage of my career; I’ve decided to become an entrepreneur, working alongside tech start-ups.

 Meet the Admissions Team and programme alumni at an upcoming information event.

-Join us for an in-depth look at the application and admissions process of our Executive MBA programmes.
+Join us to learn more about the structure, benefits and outcomes of our Executive MBA programmes.